 She then moved to Tennessee in May of 2019 to establish a Midwifery practice and continue raising her family.
 This was short lived as she knew her family belonged back in VA.
 She returned to VA in February 2022, and opened The Nest in March 2022.
 Nichole is now also a registered NARM preceptor.

-Nichole has been married to Scott for almost 27 years.
+Nichole has been married to Scott for 27 years.
 Together they have 10 children, 7 of which were home water births.
 They also have one granddaughter that was born at the birth center.
 Nichole has personal experience with fertility issues including MTHFR, recurrent loss, and has had a baby in the NICU.
 She has breastfed all of her children over varying periods of time and has dealt with many nursing hurdles.

 As the second of ten children, Sophia has always had a strong interest in childbirth and different care models.
 Her mother had multiple home births, and Sophia often helped, as well as attend others.
 In March 2018, she completed DONA doula training and assisted with births from January to April of 2020.
 Sophia's fascination with the medical field led her to enroll in a Phlebotomy program from May 18th to July 15th, 2021, and passed the certification exam on August 10th earning her CPTC.
 She is currently enrolled in college to earn a Bachelor’s in Integrative Health and Medicine.